SmartGridready/SmartGridready.github.io/docs/_sources/content/getting-involved.rst.txt

 -------------------------

-As a supplier of :term:`Products` that are subject to energy management such as :term:`Smart Meter`, :term:`PVA`, heat-pumps, :term:`EVSE` or :term:`EMS`, you can apply for a SmartGridready certification label for your :term:`Product`.
+As a supplier of :term:`Products` that are subject to energy management such as :term:`Smart Meter`, :term:`PVA`, heat-pumps, :term:`EVSE` or :term:`EMS`, you can apply for a SmartGridready declaration label for your :term:`Product`.

 See :ref:`sgr-certification` for detailed instructions.